spacetelescope/jwst/docs/jwst/master_background/description.rst

 members into a master background spectrum and then subtract it from each of the two science exposures.

+NIRSpec MOS with Background Slits
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+NIRSpec MOS exposures that have one or more slits defined as background only require unique processing.
+The background slits take the place of both nodding and off-target background exposures, because the background can be measured directly from the spectra resulting from those slits.
+In this observing scenario, all source and background slits are processed through all of the :ref:`calwebb_spec2 <calwebb_spec2>` steps, resulting in extracted spectra for the sources and backgrounds.
+The master_background step then combines the background spectra into a master background spectrum and performs background subtraction on all of the source slit data, the same as the other observing scenarios.

+There are, however, additional factors that must be taken into account in order to yield scientifically-correct results.
+This is due to the fact that background slits are processed as extended sources in :ref:`calwebb_spec2 <calwebb_spec2>`, but the background spectra must then be applied to some slits that were processed as point sources.
+Extended sources and point sources receive different corrections in steps like :ref:`pathloss <pathloss_step>` and :ref:`barshadow <barshadow_step>`, hence the data are not a one-to-one match.
+This requires additional operations to be performed on the background spectrum before it can be correctly applied to slits containing point sources.

+**These unique capabilities are not yet implemented in the master_background step, hence NIRSpec MOS observations can not be processed properly at this time.** The only workable option for NIRSpec MOS data at this time is to employ the user-supplied background spectrum option, which is then subtracted from every slit instance in a MOS exposure.

 Creating the 1-D Master Background Spectrum
 -------------------------------------------
 The 1-D master background spectrum is created by combining data contained in the